 Perhaps, unsurprisingly, CBC seems to combat depression.
 Early research suggests that combining CBC with other cannabinoids results in an even stronger effect.
 CBC may also help support healthy brain function by battling oxidative stress, infection, and toxicity (14).
 It also seems to impede the proliferation of malignant cells (20).
 However, those effects appear to be less pronounced than with the cannabinoid CBG (next on this list).

-Scientists remain committed to discovering how CBC supports physical wellbeing, particularly since it doesn’t cause the debilitating side effects associated with NSAID use.
+Scientists remain committed to discovering how CBC oil benefits your wellness, particularly since it doesn’t cause the debilitating side effects associated with NSAID use.
 NSAIDs can lead to stomach irritation and bleeding problems with repeated use, but these problems don’t seem to come up with CBC (17).

 There’s also promising research that suggests CBC may help combat acne, perhaps in part because it seems to be an effective anti-inflammatory agent (16).